datalorax/equatiomatic/README.md

 <!-- badges: end -->

 The goal of **equatiomatic** is to reduce the pain associated with writing LaTeX code from a fitted model.
-In the future, the package will support any model supported by [**broom**](https://cran.r-project.org/package=broom); so far it has only been tested with `lm` and `glm` models.
+In the future, the package aims to support any model supported by [**broom**](https://cran.r-project.org/package=broom); so far it has only been tested with `lm` and `glm` models.

 ## Installation

 equatiomatic is not yet on CRAN.
-Install the dev version from GitHub with
+Install the development version from GitHub with

 ``` r